rafaelcamargo/portfolio/src/scripts/blog/posts/english/clean-code.md

 ## One thing.
 One single thing.
 One thing only.

 If you can't have your cake and eat it too, why do expect it from your code?
 Directories, files, classes, modules, and functions.
 Everything should do one thing only.
 Everything should have one single responsibility.
 Remember that directory called *utils*.
 The first question that comes to mind is: If that directory contains the useful stuff, what kind of thing would I find inside the other ones?
-Utils is not only a bad name, but it’s also a great example of something that does much more than what it should.
-It’s a lack of limits.
+Utils is not only a bad name, but it's also a great example of something that does much more than what it should.
+It's a lack of limits.

 Responsibility requires boundaries.
 It sets the start and the end.
 It defines what something does and, more importantly, what it does not.
 Usain Bolt became the faster man in history because he decided to do one thing well.
 One single thing.
 One thing only.